ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - If there are errors, they will appear in the status column, and the cell will be highlighted in red.
 - Start/Pause button.

-Note: If active, you can close the hexdump window, and it will continue counting.
+Note: If active, you can close the Traffic Data window, and it will continue counting.

   ***